by Janice Nigro

 It was an extravagance on top of an extravagance.

 There wasn’t much time to prepare before the trip.
 When I first took the housing out of the box and looked at all the buttons, I wondered how far my head was screwed loose this time.
 I took some photographs around town, enough to work through some basic issues before going underwater.
-And all the parts fit into my bag that goes under the seat in front of you on the plane.
+And all the parts fit into my bag designed to fit under the seat in front of you on the plane.
 That was a critical test.

 I would like to say everything went perfectly after that.
 I not only had an issue with the vacuum and moisture detection sensor in the housing after the first dive, but I dropped the camera getting out of the van in Bali before the diving even began.
 Yep, I dinged it.
 Lesson 1: your underwater camera is for underwater only.